MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 - Use meaningful milestone names to indicate when you're evaluating the workload.
 - Use the notes feature on questions and on recommendations to capture any specifics that you want to discuss with the workload team.
 - Rather than answering the 60 questions across all five pillars in one assessment, consider taking the assessment one pillar at a time, staggered by month.
 Be sure to include the name of the pillar in the assessment's name.
+- Whenever your proposed solution or service costs additional money, clearly mention it in your report.

 ## Get personalized support